cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Input Stage
 ^^^^^^^^^^^
+- Input stage receives the ext_sig_i and based on register configurations, it selects the clock, input pin and operating mode to generate the output event signal.
 - Input stage uses the bitfield INSEL in REG_TIM0_CFG register and selects a signal from a set of signals in ext_sig_i.
 - Input stage uses the bitfield CLKSEL in REG_TIM0_CFG register and decides whether the input will be either in sync with the rising edge of the low_speed_clk_i or in sync with the ref clock.
-- At every positive edge of the selected clock and selected input signal, Input stage uses the bitfield MODE in REG_TIM0_CFG register to generate output signal according to the below information.
+- At every positive edge of the selected clock and selected input signal, Input stage uses the bitfield MODE in REG_TIM0_CFG register to generate output event signal according to the below information.

   - If MODE is 3’b000